jphaugla/awsDB2ToAuroraPostgres/README.md

     * the script is at C:\Users\Administrator\Desktop\DMS Workshop\awsDB2ToAuroraPostgres\scripts\drop_constraints.sql

 ## Create DMS Resources
+These resources are automatically created if the flag is set in the script but the task must be started manually

 Some choices here.
-In addition can add a separate Migration Task for using the same DB2 source tables but the target endpoint is Kinesis.
+In addition, can add a separate Migration Task using the same DB2 source tables but with a target Kinesis endpoint.
 In this scenario, there are no mapping rules but a separate Kinesis stream is needed for each table.
 The streams are defined in the cloud formation template as well.

 ### Create DMS Replication Instance

 * Follow steps from [immersion training](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/replication-instance/replication-instance.html)

 ### Create DMS Endpoints
 If the parameter "CreateDMSComponents" in the initial Cloudformation template was set to true, these components will already be created and need validation.
+Test the source DB2 endpoint.
+Verify aurora and kinesis endpoint tests was successful.

 * Follow these [Steps](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/endpoints/endpoints.html)
 * Use these parameters for the source ![source parameters](README_PHOTOS/SourceDatabase.jpg)
 * THe specific PostgreSQL endpoints, KinesisEndpoints and TargetKinesis roles are output in the cloudformation

 ### Create a IBM to Aurora Task [DMS Migration Task](https://dms-immersionday.workshop.aws/en/sqlserver-aurora-postgres/data-migration/migration-task/migration-task.html)
+If the parameter "CreateDMSComponents" in the initial Cloudformation template was set to true, the Task will already be created.
+Just start it.

 * add a selection rule where schema name is like "DB2INS%"
 * DB2 uses upper case schema, table, and column names so these must all be converted in mapping rules